Site icon Survival Dispatch

 Since most shims currently on the market are less-effective with the cheap handcuffs most likely to be used by criminals, unless you may make your own or modify commercial models, you’ll be stuck carrying more than one handcuff shim, which makes your tools thicker and more likely to be discovered.
 The human hand is remarkably sensitive, able to detect the difference between one or two sheets of paper, so any reduction in thickness is material.

 In my experience, most shims can be punched without breaking.
 They can also be drilled.
-My favorite tool for working on restraint escape gear is a diamond cutoff disc for rotary tool, which is coin-shaped, easily concealed, and usually, more effective sans the rotary tool for most work on shims and handcuff keys unless you need to reduce the width of a shim.
+My favorite tool for working on restraint escape gear is a diamond cutoff disc for rotary tool.
+It is coin-shaped, easily concealed, and usually, more effective sans the rotary tool for most work on shims and handcuff keys unless you need to reduce the width of a shim.
 Then you need to remove some material.
 When working on pre-prepared restraint escape gear at home, a pair of calipers can come in handy for measuring tolerances of both handcuffs and the tools that open them.

 There is an argument for using field-expedient tools in the field, but don’t get caught without raw materials.
 Even many SEALs carry a few bobby pins for this very reason.